Complementizer: American Sign Language

-While some manual complementizers exist in American Sign Language they are usually expressed non-manually by facial expressions.
-Conditional clauses, for example, are indicated by raised eye-brows.
-If a manual complementizer is used it is also accompanied by a facial expression.
-The non-manual marking of complementizers is a common phenomenon found in many sign languages and it has even been suggested by Fabian Bross that C-categories are universally marked with the face in sign languages.
+Some manual complementizers exist in American Sign Language, but they are usually expressed non-manually by facial expressions.
+Conditional clauses, for example, are indicated by raised eyebrows.
+A manual complementizer, if used, is also accompanied by a facial expression.
+The non-manual marking of complementizers is a common phenomenon found in many sign languages, and it has even been suggested by Fabian Bross that C-categories are universally marked with the face in sign languages.